Certified Organic Seed

 Essential in a range of cuisines, from Middle Eastern to Mediterranean, oregano imparts a distinctive, rich, savory, hunger-inducing aroma to cooked dishes.
 This Greek strain is stronger flavored than others, and it forms a hardy, scrubby, spreading clump over the years.
-When treated as a perennial, it's best to harvest as much oregano as possible in mid- to late-spring, before it begins to flower and develop an overpowering flavor.
-Hang it to dry and you'll have oregano for the whole year.
-When grown from seed each year, the leaves remain more delicate and mildly flavored: this is the stuff you'll want for fresh eating in salads and quick, fresh sauces.
+When treated as a perennial, it's best to harvest as much oregano as possible in May or early June, before it begins to flower and develop an overpowering flavor.
+When grown from seed each year, the leaves remain more delicate and mildly flavored, perfect for fresh eating in salads and quick, fresh sauces.